le-yams/myt-predicates/README.md

 myt-predicates
 ==============

-A simple predicates API for Java (implementation of Specification patern).
+A simple predicates API for Java (implementation of Specification pattern).